wpilibsuite/PathWeaver/README.md

 # pathui

-PathUI is an under development front end motion planning program.
+PathUI is an under-development front end motion planning program.
 It is primarily designed for FRC teams using Pathfinder.

-The 2 primary design criteria are
+The two primary design criteria are
 1. Creating and modifying paths should be as natural as possible.
 2. Stored files should all be human readable and version controllable.